Chew/TARDIS-Docs/docs/rooms/games.md

 - press the move backward key (usually `S`) to move your paddle down.
 - press the sneak key (usually `shift`) to leave the game.

-For every five points the player earns, the game speeds up.
+For every three points the player earns, the game speeds up.

 ## Tetris